ngnos/ngnos-1x/CONTRIBUTING.md

 ### Prepare patch/commit

-In a big system, such as VyOS, that is comprised of multiple components, it’s impossible to keep track of all the changes and bugs/feature requests in one’s head.
+In a big system, such as ngNOS, that is comprised of multiple components, it’s impossible to keep track of all the changes and bugs/feature requests in one’s head.
 We use a bugtracker known as Phabricator for it (“issue tracker” would be a better term, but this one stuck).